AbdulJabbar64/Tomato-Leaf-Disease-Detection/README.md

 There was a small change that was made for the **ResNet 50** and above that before this the shortcut connections skipped two layers but now they skip three layers and also there was 1 * 1 convolution layers added that we are going to see in detail with the **ResNet 50 Architecture**.

 ![](https://iq.opengenus.org/content/images/2020/03/Screenshot-from-2020-03-20-15-56-22.png)

+# Uses
+This architecture can be used on computer vision tasks such as image classififcation, object localisation, object detection. and this framework can also be applied to non computer vision tasks to give them the benifit of depth and to reduce the computational expense also.